harm-smits/42docs/index.md

 ---

-For me, one of the most time consuming things is trying to find out how to god damn 42 libraries work.
+For me, one of the most time consuming things is trying to find out how the god damn 42 libraries work.
 They often come with little to no documentation and most of the time only have a baguette version.
 This makes it a very time consuming process before you can actually start using the project.
 Therefore I am making